top of page

 IEP meeting time.

 An Individualised Education Plan (IEP) lays out how a school will include a disabled student by providing reasonable adjustments.
 Australian anti-discrimination law makes it the school's responsibility to ensure disabled kids get an inclusive education, on the same basis as non-disabled kids.
 I should stress: I am not a lawyer, so this is not legal advice.
-But I have learned what I can about the laws protecting Australian schoolkids against disability discrimination.
+But I have learned what I can about the laws protecting Australian schoolkids against disability discrimination so that I can help my school prepare great IEPs for my kids.
 Here is a summary of what I have learned:

 Federal Laws (these cover the whole of Australia):

 The United Nations Convention on the Rights of People with Disability (CRPD) says inclusive education is a human right.
-Australia ratified the CRPD in 2008.
-"Ratified" means agreed to be legally bound by the terms of the CRPD, as an international treaty.
+Australia ratified the CRPD which means agreed to be legally bound by the terms of the CRPD, as an international treaty.
 So it is a big, serious law.

 Disability Discrimination Act 1992.
 Parliamentary acts are another type of big, serious law.
 The DDA 1992 fights disability discrimination by making it illegal.
 It says reasonable adjustments must be provided to include disabled people.
 The only way around this is by showing it would cause "unjustifiable hardship" to provide the adjustment.
-It is not simple and easy to demonstrate unjustifiable hardship, it is a formal process of weighing up the fairness to all parties involved.
+It is not simple to just say something would cause an unjustifiable hardship based on an opinion, it involves a formal process of weighing up the fairness to all parties involved.

 Disability Standards for Education 2005.
 This takes the DDA 1992, and applies it to education settings across Australia.
 It describes what public AND private schools, universities and training organisations have to do to comply with the DDA 1992.
 It covers things like reasonable adjustments so it is relevant to IEPs.